 Like many Holocaust Survivors, I kept my war experiences private for many years.
 In 2011 I was ready to share my story when I completed my memoirs, including a self-published book "A Danish Boy in Theresienstadt."
 You can also read about other Danish Children who were in Nazi Captivity to give you historical background.

 It is now my life's work to share my experiences with as many people as possible.
 I'm determined to keep the stories and memories alive.
-In the last four years, I have made over 210 group presentations and reached over 50,000 people, including more than 400 groups.
+Since 2012, I have made over 550 group presentations and reached over 80,000 people, mostly students.

 Initially I spoke to students at middle and high schools, colleges and universities, including an invitation to Brown University.
 Over time I have added public libraries, senior centers and other civic organizations.